Key publications

 Research interests

-We are located at the Ångström Laboratory at Uppsala University where we have direct access to the 2.000 m2 state-of-the-art clean room facility with advanced equipment for fabrication and characterisation of micro- and nanostructures that is part of the Swedish research infrastructure Myfab.
+We are located at the Ångström Laboratory at Uppsala University where we have direct access to 2,000 m2 state-of-the-art clean room facility that is part of the Swedish research infrastructure Myfab.
+The lab comprises advanced equipment for fabrication and characterisation of micro- and nanostructures.
+At Ångström, we also have access to the AM@Å labs including 3D printers for polymers and metals.

 Since 2016 we also run a local unit within SciLifeLab called Customized Microfluidics.
 Our mission is to advance Swedish life science research by providing support in design and fabrication of microfluidic systems customized for your specific research needs.
 For more information and contact details, please visit our homepage.